Yetangitu/books/README.md

     -# LIMIT	limit search to LIMIT hits (default: 1000)

-    -k		install symlinks for all program invocations

     -x		skip database update
- 		(currently only the 'main' libgen database can be updated)
+ 		(currently only the 'libgen' database can be updated)

     -@		use torsocks to connect to the libgen server(s).
 You'll need to install torsocks before using this option; try this in case your ISP (or a transit provider somewhere en-route) blocks access to libgen

-    -= DIR	set download location to DIR
+    -k		install symlinks for all program invocations

+    -h		show this help message

 EXAMPLES